malhotra5/Manim-Tutorial/README.md

 ``` python
     pointers.append(Line(ORIGIN, np.array([cos(pi/180*360/8*i),sin(pi/180*360/8*i), 0]),color=YELLOW))
 ```
 I am appending mobjects into an list.
 This way I can manipulate the mobjects in the list.
 However, some manim methods such as *FadeOut()* can't take multiple mobjects at once.
 This makes it hard to do multiple tasks with less lines of code.
-Some methods do however take multiple mobjects.
+We will take a look at a way to overcome that problem later.
+Although, some methods do however take multiple mobjects.

 For example: self.add() took the list.
 However, you have to unpack the list first.
 ```python